Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 - Scattering coefficient [`Spectrum`]
 - Absorbtion coefficient [`Spectrum`]

-For different models additional parameters can bee provided.
+For different models additional parameters can be provided.

 Implement: `PhaseFunction` abstract class and all related classes such as `VolumeSegment` (Instead of `ShadingPoint`), `PhaseFunctionSample`.

-PhaseFunction functionality:
+`PhaseFunction` functionality:

 - `PhaseFunction::evaluate_pdf(...)` - almost same as `BSDF::evaluate_pdf(...)`
 - `PhaseFunction::sample(...)` - takes `VolumeSegment` and computes incoming direction (if not absorbed) and the probability of this pair of directions [`PhaseFunctionSample`]